Ibrutinib (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how ibrutinib works.
-Tell your doctor if you are using the following:
+Tell your doctor if you are using any of the following:

-- St John's wort, aprepitant, carbamazepine, crizotinib, diltiazem, imatinib, nefazodone, phenytoin, rifampin, or verapamil
+- Aprepitant, boceprevir, carbamazepine, cimetidine, conivaptan, crizotinib, cyclosporine, diltiazem, dronedarone, fluvoxamine, idelalisib, imatinib, nefazodone, phenytoin, rifampin, St John's wort, telaprevir, tofisopam, verapamil

-- Do not eat grapefruit or Seville oranges, or drink grapefruit juice while you are using this medicine.
+- Do not drink grapefruit juice or eat grapefruit or Seville oranges while you are using this medicine.

 Warnings While Using This Medicine

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, or bleeding problems.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, a bleeding disorder, diabetes, high blood pressure, high cholesterol, any infection, or a history of heart rhythm problems.

 - This medicine may cause the following problems:

-- Higher risk of new cancers, including skin cancer
+- Increased risk of new cancers, including skin cancer

 - Tell any doctor or dentist who treats you that you are using this medicine.
 You may need to stop using this medicine several days before you have surgery or medical tests.